jpmens/mosquitto-auth-plug/README.md

 | sslkey         |                   |             | SSL/TLS Client Cert.
 Key

 The SQL query for looking up a user's password hash is mandatory.
-The query MUST return a single row only (any other number of rows is considered to be "user not found"), and it MUST return a single column only with the PBKDF2 password hash.
-A single `'$1'` in the query string is replaced by the username attempting to access the broker.
+The query **must** return a single row only (any other number of rows is considered to be "user not found"), and it **must** return a single column only with the PBKDF2 password hash.
+A single `$1` in the query string is replaced by the username attempting to access the broker.

 ```sql